wireless-road/imx6ull-openwrt/Documentation/README.wifi-sta-dualsetup.md

 **7.** On this page we creating new firewall zone for our station named `wsta`.
 Be sure, that `Input` set to `accept` and `Masquerading` is enabled for outgoing traffic.
+We doing `accept` on `Input` to make configuration available (LuCi/telnet) from our uplink network.
 ![Network Interfaces menu](images/wifi-sta-dualsetup/07-firewall-addzone1.png)
-Here we set `conected networks` to our previously created interface and enable forwarding with `lan` zone to enable access to uplink for our own stations connected to our AP *vif*.
+Here we set `Covered networks` to our previously created interface `wsta` and enable forwarding with `lan` zone to enable access to uplink for our own stations connected to our AP *vif*.
 ![Network Interfaces menu](images/wifi-sta-dualsetup/07-firewall-addzone2.png)